 - Not all millennials want a cookie cutter experience for something that’s as important as their health.
 Some may want telehealth while others may prefer an office visit.
 They want choices in accessing healthcare, and choices should be convenient and accessible, like longer/later office hours or the option to text/email doctors.

 Our conversations with millennials also came with an important caveat; app and information overload is very real.
 When introducing a new app or digital solution, it needs to solve a problem, provide a service that is currently unmet and should be something that encourages regular use.
 Additionally, the millennials we talked to admitted that they often don’t fully understand their benefits, how to access them or how the health system works.
 More education should be a key component of the solution.

 We also can’t dismiss the fact that although technology can be helpful and provide convenience for millennials, they still want to build relationships with their doctors.
 Like generations before them, millennials want to work with doctors and counselors who understand them and are invested in them.
 Is there a way to facilitate these kinds of connections?
 Can we create a tool or program that matches employees with providers based on shared attributes like gender identity, age, temperament and so on?

 The more we listen and learn, the more ideas and solutions we can bring to the workplace and our healthcare system.
 After all, two-thirds of millennials in the BCBS survey said they are looking for new ways to live a healthier life.
 Together, we have the data and insights to help them get there.

 If you’d like to read more on this topic, scroll through the additional blogs in our millennial health series.
-Also, there’s still time to join us at our upcoming national forum, Millennial Health: A Call to Action, on November 6, 2019.
-Register to attend today and gain valuable insights into this growing segment of your workforce.
+And be sure to watch key takeaways from our national forum, Millennial Health: A Call to Action, held on November 6, 2019.